 How I landed a big voiceover agent without a professional demo

-Now, this definitely falls into the “Do as I say and not as I do” category.
+Now, this definitely falls into the “Do as I say and not as I did” category.
 The only advice I have ever heard for having a demo produced is to have it done professionally.
 I’ve heard over and over again that agents and clients can “sniff out” a homemade demo.
 But clearly, they don’t always turn up their nose at the scent.

 I said I didn’t pay a dime for my demo.
 That’s not entirely true.
 My amazing coach, Alyson Steel, was coaching me over Skype for many of the reads that went into my demo.
 And the ones that she wasn’t directing me for, she at least advised as to which parts of which spots should appear in which order on the reel.
 So I paid for her time, but I did all the recording, mixing and producing myself.
 Many of the spots were from actual jobs that I did, so I was able to just drop them in with the music and sound effects added by the client.
 But even then, most of those jobs were recorded in my home studio (aka spare bedroom).